RedSn0w1877/Hackathon-uw/README.md

 # Hackathon

-Team Chipos' Submission to the 2024 SHS Hackathon
+Team UwU's Submission to the 2024 National Hackathon